top of page

 Buoyancy in kg ÷ seawater or freshwater = amount of displacement (lt)

-Ex 1 You Plan to recover a 150kg outboard motor in seawater that displaces 60 litres and lies at 30m.
+Ex 1 You plan to recover a 150kg outboard motor in seawater that displaces 60 litres and lies at 30m.
 How much air must you put in a lifting device to make the motor neutrally buoyant?

 Open (O) Object weigh = 150 kg